 The data layer is a vendor-neutral and user-friendly representation of the activity you track on your digital properties.
-The device integration SDKs provide a standard set of built-in data layer variables.
+In addition to the standard built-in data layer variables provided by each platform installation, you will populate custom data layer variables with dynamic values from your app.

 Each platform has its own lifecycle module, which enables automatic tracking of app lifecycle events (launch, wake, sleep) and associated data.

-A mobile installation of Tag Management requires a corresponding profile in iQ Tag Management that has been activated for mobile use.
-A mobile profile includes the built-in mobile data layer variables and additional publish settings to control some aspects of the Tealium SDK functionality without needing to deploy an app update.
+An app that uses the Tag Management module must have a corresponding profile in iQ Tag Management that has been activated for mobile use.
+A mobile profile includes the built-in mobile data layer variables and additional settings for the Tealium SDK that can be adjusted without needing to deploy an app update.

 Some data layer variables need to remain consistent throughout your app’s lifecycle.
 Instead of including these variables with every tracking call, use one of the storage solutions to set less volatile data layer variables.

-Items added to persistent storage are kept for the lifetime of the app.
-For example, until the user uninstalls the app or manually clears the app’s data.
+Data layer variables added to persistent storage are kept until the user uninstalls the app or manually clears the app’s data.
 Each persistent data variable is included in every tracking automatically.

 If you upgrade from an older library (Java, Objective-C, or Swift 1.x) to a newer one (Kotlin or Swift 2.x) your persistent data is migrated automatically.
 The migrated data includes user consent preferences, lifecycle data, and the Tealium Visitor ID.